karanchopra1996/Online-TicTacToe/README.md

 Graphics
 This online tic-tac-toe game needs to display a 3-by-3 graphics window with which the local user can play.
-Since the main purpose of this programming project is peer-to-peer communication using non-blocking accept and multithreads, you do not have to spend too much time for graphics.
+Since the main purpose of this programming project is peer-to-peer communication using non-blocking accept and multithreads, we do not have to spend too much time for graphics.

 Main() Verifies the arguments: